yuvals2146/uniapp/README.md

 1. npm i
-2. copy the .env.example and get the env params
+2. copy the envrc.example and get the env params
 3. npm start

 running locally: